voxpupuli/voxpupuli.github.io/voxconf.md

 It's a long walk through the city so bring appropriate footwear.
 The city tour is in English, by foot, and free.

+Connect with us on our Slack in #voxconf2025 and/or on IRC in #voxpupuli-voxconf2025 .

 ### Talks

 | Speaker | Title | Begin | End |